 How are dementia types coded in death certificates?

 Although the National Mortality Database contains information on specific types of dementia, this information is not always systematically recorded on death certificates.
 Coding changes and variations in certification practices have likely resulted in an increase in deaths coded to dementia (ABS 2015).
 Descriptions in death certificates may indicate dementia but not a particular type of dementia, and in these cases, the type of dementia would be recorded as Unspecified dementia.
 These influencing factors should be kept in mind when interpreting deaths by dementia type.

-Over the 2010–2019 period, the age-standardised rate of deaths due to Unspecified dementia increased from 19 to 24 deaths per 100,000 people between 2010 and 2017, but then decreased slightly to 22 deaths per 100,000 people in 2019 (Figure 3.5).
+Over the 2012–2021 period, the age-standardised rate of deaths due to Unspecified dementia increased from 21 to 24 deaths per 100,000 people between 2012 and 2016, then remained steady before decreasing to 22 deaths per 100,000 people in 2020.
+The age-standardised rate of deaths decreased again in 2021 to 21 deaths per 100,000 people (Figure 3.5).
+Crude rates of deaths per 100,000 due to Unspecified dementia followed a similar trend (Table S3.5).
 The reasons for this trend are not well understood.